-For this reporting period, the SSIP Phase 1 remains at seventy (70) projects in various phases as follows: five (5) projects in planning or design, seven (7) projects in construction, one (1) project in multi-phase (projects with different phases), seven (7) projects in closeout, and fifty (50) projects completed.
+For this reporting period, the SSIP Phase 1 remains at seventy (70) projects in various phases as follows: four (4) projects in planning or design, seven (7) projects in construction, two (2) projects in multi-phase (projects with different phases), seven (7) projects in closeout, and fifty (50) projects completed.
 See Figure A below.